SICP 5.2.1 – 5.2.3 A Register-Machine Simulator

 When we introduced

-in section 5.1.4, we didn't specify what would happen if you tried to restore a register that was not the last one saved, as in the sequence(save y) (save x) (restore y)There are several reasonable possibilities for the meaning of `restore':
+saveandrestorein section 5.1.4, we didn't specify what would happen if you tried to restore a register that was not the last one saved, as in the sequence(save y) (save x) (restore y)There are several reasonable possibilities for the meaning of `restore':

 a.

-the last value saved on the stack, regardless of what register that value came from.
+(restore y)puts intoythe last value saved on the stack, regardless of what register that value came from.
 This is the way our simulator behaves.
 Show how to take advantage of this behavior to eliminate one instruction from the Fibonacci machine of section 5.1.4 (see Figure 5.12).b.

-; otherwise, it signals an error.
+(restore y)puts intoythe last value saved on the stack, but only if that value was saved fromy; otherwise, it signals an error.
 Modify the simulator to behave this way.
-You will have to changesave
+You will have to changesaveto put the register name on the stack along with the value.c.

-and not restored.
+(restore y)puts intoythe last value saved fromyregardless of what other registers were saved afteryand not restored.
 Modify the simulator to behave this way.
 You will have to associate a separate stack with each register.
-You should make theinitialize-stack
+You should make theinitialize-stackoperation initialize all the register stacks.

 Answer